ubidots/ubidots-particle-mqtt/README.md

-# Ubidots MQTT library for Paritcle Devices
+# Ubidots MQTT library for Particle Devices

-This library connects to is based on the MQTT library for Spark Core made by Hirotakaster which is one of the most popular libraries for MQTT in the Particle environment.
-We had to make a small modification on line 121 to MQTT.h file, when you try to wrapp the library it seems that a memory allocation for ip address is not erased properly so to fix it the best way is to declare it NULL to avoid that it takes any random value.
-Additionally, some define guards were added.
+This library is based on the MQTT library for Spark Core made by Hirotakaster which is one of the most popular libraries for MQTT in the Particle environment.
+We had to make a small modification on line 121 in the MQTT.h file.
+When trying to wrapp up the library a memory allocation for IP address is not erased properly, so in order to fix it, we've declared as NULL and hence avoids taking a random value.
+Additionally, some guards were added.

 In a few lines you should be able to publish or subscribe to Ubidots devices and variables.